Genusbiz/docs/developers/defining-an-app-model/user-interface/tables/general-settings.md

 Add an optional **Description** of the table.

-To make the table visible for analysis etc, check the **enabled for user defined actions** option.

 ## Add a symbol

 You can define a symbol for your table.
 The symbol will appear in shortcuts.
 To remove the symbol, click **Clear**.

-## Enabled for user defined actions

-Check this option to publish the table.
-Se the analysis documentation for how to use a published table.

 ## Automatically save changes to objects